88-degrees/Book-of-Changes/appendix02s1.md

 Lo! rain, lo! rest, the power is full!
 Good man! hold hard.
 Obstructions rule.'

-[281:X](#fr_199) 'The sky above and a marsh lying below it is true,' says [Guǎnzǐ](https://en.wikipedia.org/wiki/Guanzi_(text)), 'in nature and reason; and so should be the rules of propriety on which men tread.'
+<a name="fn_199"></a>[281:X](#fr_199) 'The sky above and a marsh lying below it is true,' says [Guǎnzǐ](https://en.wikipedia.org/wiki/Guanzi_(text)), 'in nature and reason; and so should be the rules of propriety on which men tread.'
 This symbolism is far-fetched; and so is the application of it, if in any way drawn from it.
 But it is true that the members of a community or nation must keep their several places and duties in order to its being in a state of good order.

 For lines 1, 2, 3, and 4, see notes on the Text.

 If we might translate the conclusion of what is said on line 5, by--'in the position that is correctly appropriate to him,' the meaning would he more clear, though still the assumption which I have pointed out on the Text would underlie the statement; and as evidently as there, what is said under line 6 is but a truism.

-[282:XI](#fr_200) It is difficult to translate the application of 'the Great Symbolism' here, so that it shall be intelligible to a reader.
+<a name="fn_200"></a>[282:XI](#fr_200) It is difficult to translate the application of 'the Great Symbolism' here, so that it shall be intelligible to a reader.
 [Guǎnzǐ](https://en.wikipedia.org/wiki/Guanzi_(text)) says: -- 'A ruler should frame his laws; and regulations so that the people may avail themselves of the seasons of heaven, and of the advantages afforded by the earth, assisting their transforming and nourishing services, and completing their abundant and admirable benefits.
 Thus the breath of spring, calling forth all vegetable life, gives the law for sowing and planting; the breath of autumn, completing and solidifying all things, gives the law for ingathering and storing,' &c.

 The subject of line 1 has 'his will on what is external to himself:' -- he is bent on going forward.

 Kû Hsî explains what is said on paragraph 4, that the upper lines 'are out of their real place where they are,' or, literally, 'have lost their substantiality,' by the remark that 'their proper place, as being weak lines, is below.'
 The editors of the imperial edition prefer another explanation, on which I need not enter.

-[283:XII](#fr_201) 'The Great Symbolism' here is sufficiently explained in the first Appendix.
+<a name="fn_201"></a>[283:XII](#fr_201) 'The Great Symbolism' here is sufficiently explained in the first Appendix.
 The application, however, is here again difficult, though we may try to find in it a particular instance of the interruption of communication, -- in great merit not meeting with its reward.

 The subject of the first line is one of the cluster of small men who are able to change their mind, and set their hearts to love their ruler.